 03 Dec 2016

-Here’s a list of my award eligible work for 2016:
+Here’s a list of my stories published in 2016:

 This is my favorite thing I had published this year.
 Steampunk and time travel, afternoon tea and proper ladies (who turn out to be not so proper after all), and a great deal of silliness.

 Space poetry, an epic journey, an alien-godling and sentient sun.

 Anthropology, archives, holograms, prophetic soup.

 Memory and the relationship between the past and the present.

 A look at what would happen if someone refused to have a wish granted.

 This is my first year of eligibility for the Campbell Award.

 25 Nov 2016